mkristiansen/Hanlon/README.md

 provides broker plugins for integration with third party such as Puppet.

 Hanlon started its life as Razor so you may encounter links to original created-for-Razor content.
-The following links, for example, provide a background info about the project:
+The following links, for example, provide background info about the project:

 * Razor Overview: [Nickapedia.com](http://nickapedia.com/2012/05/21/lex-parsimoniae-cloud-provisioning-with-a-razor)